InfusionWeb/full-stack-interview-take-home/README.md

 - Node v20+

 ## Installation
-1) Create a new project using this repo as a "template"
-1) Clone your new project
+1) Download the provided project zip file
+1) Unzip the project to whever you would like
+1) Open terminal or command line
+1) `cd` into the unziped folder
 1) In the root of your project run:
 	1) `composer install`
 	1) `npm install`